hmxmilohax/rb3-pc/instrument-repo/readme.md

 The profiles are formatted for single players.
 If you need to use a combination of various controllers for local multiplayer or want to quickly swap between multiple instruments, you can try the guide below for manually [[#mapping]](#mapping) additional controllers.

-Alternatively, you can combine multiple files if you know your way around text editors like Notepad++ and Sublime Text.
+Alternatively, you can combine multiple files if you know your way around text editors like Notepad++ or Sublime Text.
-Select everything from line 2 to the end of line 79 in the `Default.yml` file of the instrument you want to add, then copy it.
+Select everything from line 2 to the end of line 86 in the `Default.yml` file of the instrument you want to add, then copy it.
-Paste it in:
+Paste it into:
-* Line 81 to 158 for Player 2
+* Line 88 to 172 for Player 2
-* Line 160 to 237 for Player 3
+* Line 174 to 258 for Player 3
-* Line 239 to 158 for Player 4
+* Line 260 to 344 for Player 4
+* Line 346 to 430 for Player 5
+* Line 432 to 516 for Player 6
+* Line 518 to 602 for Player 7

 ## Missing Instruments: